The Untold Story of Battle of Saraighat

 Situation Just before the Battle of Saraighat and Role of Lachit Borphukan

 The Mughal war of succession started after the fall of the Mughal Emperor Shah Jahan in 1658.
-Taking advantage of situation Jayadhwaj Singha, then the King of Ahom took Guwahati under their control.
+Taking advantage of the situation Jayadhwaj Singha, then the King of Ahom took Guwahati under their control.
 After Aurangzeb occupied the Delhi throne he ordered Mir Jumla II to reclaim the territory.
 In 1661, Mir Jumla marched towards the eastern province of India and defeated the Ahoms at successive encounters and took control of Ahom capital Garhgaon.
 Atan Burhagohain (Prime Minister of Assam) started guerrilla warfare and succeeded in cutting off Mughal communication and made it difficult for Mir Jumla to establish the Mughal rule.
 King Jayadhwaj Singha was unaware of the progress made by his army and he sued for peace.
 Finally, the Treaty of Ghilajharighat was signed in the year 1663 but the terms of the treaty were so humiliating for the Ahom Kingdom that they started preparing to take the revenge of humiliation inflicted on them.
 Few terms of the treaty were:

 - Jayadhwaj Singha has to send his Six-year daughter to the Imperial Harem.